bcgov/mds/services/permits/README.md

 _Query_
 `POST http://localhost:8004/haystack/query`
 This endpoint receives the question as a string and allows the requester to set additional parameters that will be passed on to the Haystack query pipeline defined in `app/app.py`.
+The endpoint performs a Keyword search on indexed documents.

 ### Kibana